 Once verified, you’ll gain access to valuable data on your IPs, including delivery rates, spam complaints, and other metrics that impact your sender reputation.

-Sign Up for JMRP
+Sign up for JMRP

 Alongside SNDS, enrolling in the JMRP is crucial.
 This program notifies you when recipients mark your emails as junk or spam, providing direct feedback on user perception of your emails.

-Act on the Data
+Act on the data

 Utilize the insights from SNDS and feedback from JMRP to make informed adjustments to your email campaigns.
-This could involve refining your mailing list, altering your email content, or modifying your sending patterns.

 #2.
 Warming up a new IP/domain

 Warming up a new IP or domain is like old-fashioned dating.
-You’re establishing a relationship Hotmail/Outlook (and other ESPs) trust that you’ll get mail in the inbox down the line.
+You’re establishing a new relationship with Hotmail/Outlook (and other ESPs).
+Trust will get your email in the inbox down the line.
 It’s a scheduled, deliberate course of action to show Internet Service Providers that you’re NOT a spammer and someone who has something useful to say.
-Therefore, to warm up your new IP or domain yet with Warmy.io in the mix you must:

-Start Small.
+Start small.
 Begin by sending a low volume of emails, focusing on recipients who are most likely to engage (open, click, not mark as spam).

-Gradually Increase Volume.
+Gradually increase volume.
 Slowly increase the number of emails sent over several weeks or months, depending on the size of your list and your sending frequency.

-Prioritize Engaged Recipients.
+Prioritize engaged recipients.
 Continue to send emails to those who engage positively with your content, as high engagement rates bolster your sender reputation.

 Utilize Warmy.io.
-Warmy.io can play a pivotal role in this warming-up phase.
+Warmy.io can play a pivotal role in this warmup phase.
 As a platform designed to enhance email deliverability, Warmy.io helps automate the process of gradually increasing send volumes while maintaining high engagement rates.
 By leveraging its sophisticated algorithms, Warmy.io ensures that your warming-up strategy is optimized for success, minimizing the risk of being flagged by spam filters.

-Incorporating Warmy.io into your IP/domain warming strategy not only simplifies the process but also provides a data-driven approach to building a solid sender reputation.
 By following these steps and leveraging the right tools, you’re setting the stage for a successful email marketing campaign that reaches its intended audience without hindrance.

 #3.
 Setting up email authentication

-Email marketing is basically trust—especially from email service providers (ESPs) such as Hotmail/Outlook.
-Thus, a little bit of this trust comes from authentication.
-More specifically, SPF, DKIM, and DMARC authenticate your marketing email campaigns to increase deliverability.
 These authentication standards increase the legitimacy of your email by showing the end user that it wasn’t sent in a phishing attempt and that it originates from a valid domain.
 This is how you authenticate your domain with such standards:

 Implement SPF